-According to the Department of State website: Certain exchange visitors (J-1) are subject to a two-year home-country physical presence requirement which requires you to return to your home country for at least two years at the end of your exchange visitor program.
+According to the Department of State website, certain exchange visitors (J-1) are subject to a two-year home-country physical presence requirement.
+This requirement mandates that individuals return to their home country for at least two years upon completing their exchange visitor program.
 This is also known as the foreign residence requirement under U.S. law, Immigration and Nationality Act, Section 212(e).

-If your Form DS-2019 or visa stamp indicates that you are subject to this requirement, you will be required to return to your home country for at least two years before you can pursue H-1B, L, K, or permanent resident status.
-In the alternative, you may request a Waiver of this requirement from the Department of State.
+If a Form DS-2019 or visa stamp indicates that an individual is subject to this requirement, they must return to their home country for at least two years before being eligible to pursue H-1B, L, K, or permanent resident status.
+Alternatively, individuals may request a waiver of this requirement from the Department of State.

-212(e) Home Residency Requirement is NOT the same as the Repeat Participation Rule.
+The 212(e) Home Residency Requirement is not the same as the Repeat Participation Rule.

 J-1 status holders (and their dependent J-2 family members) at Fermilab may be found subject to this requirement if: